agarzonp/2D-Invaderers/README.md

 - GameStateMachine and GameState

 The overall gameplay code is ruled by a GameStateMachine that handles stackable GameStates.
 The GameStateMachine is responsible for creating the game states, updating the top most state and rendering all the states.
+Each state must be registered in GameStatesIds.h with an id.
+The game state id is the one that is used to create and transition to that specific state.

-Transitions between the states is handle by different states according to input, gameplay logic.
+Transitions between the states is handle by different states according to input, gameplay logic, etc.

 Each specific state must inherits from GameState.
 For this project, three are the states that has been implemented: